-FIA President Jean Todt was today presented with the International Telecommunication Union’s World Telecommunication and Information Society Award for 2013 in recognition of his work in promoting road safety through the greater use of information and communication technologies.
+FIA President honoured by ITUFIA President Jean Todt was today presented with the International Telecommunication Union’s World Telecommunication and Information Society Award for 2013 in recognition of his work in promoting road safety through the greater use of information and communication technologies.

 The award was presented jointly to President Todt, Ueli Maurer, President of the Swiss Confederation and Volkmar Denner, Chairman of the Board of Management of Robert Bosch GmbH as part of World Telecommunication and Information Society Day (WTISD), which this year took road safety improvement as its theme.
 This was in line with the ITU’s support of the United Nations’ Decade of Action for Road Safety.